When it comes to living a minimalist lifestyle, there are no rules or requirements. Everyone implements it in different ways.

 10. They don't expect instant progress.

 It takes time to make changes in your lifestyle, though the benefits are worth it.
 Once the habits are in place, minimalists have enough momentum to keep going.
 This could be a rapid process, or it could take months or even years.
+My decluttering process began with a single list, before expanding to almost every area of my life.

 11. They don't look for fulfilment in the wrong places.